 2. Technical or System Errors

 Technical or system errors can affect business operations like system failure, system crashes, connectivity issues, system slowdown, errors caused by software applications, etc. Technical defects can produce a wrong output, making it tough to identify and rectify.
 (E.g.) Wrong interest calculation on loans done by banking software.

-In some instances, intentional frauds are done by internal people in the organization.
-Every organization has standard rules and regulations for employees to remove the conflict of interest and fraudulent activities.
+In some instances, internal people within the organization intentionally commit fraud.
+Every organization has standard rules and regulations for employees to remove conflicts of interest and fraudulent activities.
 Fraudulent activities can cause financial loss and damage the reputation of the organization.
-(E.g.) An employee deals with a supplier for purchases and enjoys commission from the supplier.
+(E.g.) An employee deals with a supplier for purchases and enjoys a commission from the supplier.